Locksport: Activities

+Since 2002, Toool has also been organizing the renowned and infamous 'Dutch Open' lockpicking championships.
+This event attracts lockpickers from various countries, including Germany, France, the Netherlands, and the United States, who compete for the highly coveted cup.
+Unlike the continuous competition, the Dutch Open provides a new lock for each round, requiring competitors to be in top form.
+Since 2008, the Dutch Open has been held during LockCon.

 Contests

 There are several organized lock picking contests that are held each year.
-Both SSDeV and TOOOL.NL hold a major contest each year, attended by hobbyists and travelers from around the globe.
+Both SSDeV and TOOOL.NL hold a major contest each year, attended by hobbyists and travellers from around the globe.
 In North America, contests are held at the Defcon Convention in Las Vegas each year, and the HOPE Convention every second year.
 Rules and format of contests vary from event to event.

 "Locksport fans compete in several formats, including head-to-head contests that determine the fastest lock picker.
 In the so-called Locksport Wizard, each contestant is given a burlap sack containing an identical set of locks and is required to blindly pick them using only tools they have put in the sack."

 In other challenges, participants have to pick their way out of handcuffs before attempting to defeat a set of locks.
 There also are competitions to disassemble locks and reassemble them properly.

 Conventions

-Though there are currently no conventions exclusive to locksport, enthusiasts have found acceptance among a variety of hacker conventions.
+There are currently several conventions exclusive to locksport.
+This includes conventions such as LockCon (formerly The Dutch Open), LockFest EU and OzSecCon Australia.
+These conferences include talks on locks and physical security technologies, as well as competitions between participants in different types of opening techniques.
+Enthusiasts have also found acceptance among a variety of hacker conventions.
 DEFCON and HOPE are the most notable.
 At each of these conventions a dedicated area called "The Lock Picking Village" is set up where contests and presentations are held.
 Here, attendees can learn to pick locks and watch others practice and compete.

 Ethics

 Because lock picking is sometimes viewed as a nefarious craft, locksport enthusiasts uphold a very rigorous standard of ethics.
-The credo of locksports has often been expressed as: "You may only pick locks that you own, or that you've been given explicit permission to pick by the rightful owner."

 Locksporters abide by the following rules in order to make it clear to the people outside of the community that its activities are within ethical boundaries: